ryntab/vue-formulate-trim/README.md

 ### Vue Formulate Trim

-Vue Formulate Trim allows for better string input formatting.
+Vue Formulate Trim allows for better string input formatting by allowing you to use `v-model.trim`.

 ### Install